nickmatsnev/ddd/posts/mr-robot-season-2/index.md

 ---
 title: "Mr. Robot: Season 2"
 date: 2018-05-21
-lastmod: 2019-07-05
+lastmod: 2019-07-08
 tags: [Learn English]
 featured_image: mr_robot.png
 summary: This season brought us a more twisted plot, perfectly directed and filmed.
 We meet new characters, deal with a bunch of storylines.
 scripts: [relative_date.js]
 ---

 This season brought us a more twisted plot, perfectly directed and filmed.
 We meet new characters, deal with a bunch of storylines.
-However, there are not so many words I’d like to mention, but.

 ## Briefly